Big 12 Preseason polls: Where KU and K-State stand

-FORT WORTH, Tex.
-(KSNW) — With just 58 days before the first Saturday of college football, the Big 12 media voted on the preseason standings.
+FORT WORTH, Texas (KSNW) — With just 58 days before the first Saturday of college football, the Big 12 media voted on the preseason standings.

-After a 2021 campaign that saw Kansas State finished 8-5 with a blowout win over Louisina State University, the Wildcats found themselves in decent standing, predicted to finish fifth in the conference.
+After a 2021 campaign that saw Kansas State finished 8-5 with a blowout win over Louisiana State University, the Wildcats found themselves in decent standing, predicted to finish fifth in the conference.

 Kansas, on the other hand, found themselves predicted to finish dead last.
 Their 2021 season ended with a 2-9 record, though a bright spot was seen with a 57-56 overtime win over the Texas Longhorns.